Romantic ballet in two acts

-Another interesting change made to the scenario of Giselle in the 20th century was the ending.
+Another interesting change is the ending.
 Many modern productions end with Giselle disappearing or returning to her grave after bidding farewell to Albrecht, who is left sorrowing and alone.
 The scenario of the 19th century productions, however, presented a different ending that some modern productions have restored.
 After the Wilis are forced to disappear when dawn breaks, Giselle comforts Albrecht one last time and he carries her to a flowery mound.
 As she disappears, Bathilde and her retinue arrive looking for Albrecht and Giselle tells him that he should marry Bathilde.
 Albrecht is grief-stricken, but the last wish of his beloved Giselle is sacred.
 After she has gone, he picks some flowers from the mound and kisses them, takes a few small steps towards Bathilde and the courtiers and collapses into their arms, with his hands reaching out to Bathilde, who reaches back.
 This ending is parallel to the ending of the first act when the peasants crowd around Giselle’s body.
 It seems, however, that by 1899, Petipa was using a different ending because in the ending recorded in the 1899 Sergeyev notation scores, after Giselle disappears, Albrecht collapses and dies suddenly and his body is then found by his squire Wilfred and four male courtiers.
 This is the ending that was used in the 1930s production of Giselle that was danced by the Vic-Wells Ballet and was also apparently used in Anna Pavlova’s production.